-8. The Faculty Council shall consist of the Chairman of the Corporation, the President, Vice-President, Chairman of the Faculty, the Provost, Deans of Engineering, Science, Architecture and Planning, Humanities and Social Studies, and Industrial Management, Dean of the Graduate School, Dean of Students, Dean of Freshmen, Secretary of the Faculty, Chairman of the Undergraduate Policy Committee, Chairman of the Committee on Undergraduate Courses, Director of Division of Industrial Cooperation, Director of Libraries, Director of Admissions, Registrar, the Directors of Interdepartmental Laboratories, and Heads of Departments and Professional Courses.
+8. The Faculty Council shall consist of the Chairman of the Corporation, the President, Vice-President and Provost, Chairman of the Faculty, Deans of the Schools of Engineering, Science, Architecture and Planning, Humanities and Social Studies, and Industrial Management, Dean of the Graduate School, Dean of Students, Dean of Freshmen, Secretary of the Faculty, Chairman of the Committee on Undergraduate Policy, Chairman of the Committee on Undergraduate Courses, Director of Division of Industrial Cooperation, Director of Libraries, Director of Admissions, Registrar, the Directors of Interdepartmental Laboratories, and Heads of Departments and Professional Courses.